LICENSE#: CCC1335003 | CGC1539879

 Setting a Realistic Budget and Planning for Unexpected Costs

 Remodeling costs more than paint and plywood.
 Quick estimates online won’t cover the full picture, so start with a conservative ballpark, then adjust based on your choices and needs.
-For large projects, plan to spend around 10–20% of your home’s value—it’s a smart range for major upgrades without overextending.
+For large projects, plan to spend around 10–20% of your home’s value—a budgeting range commonly recommended in housing and renovation ROI guidance—to avoid overextending.

-Whatever your budget, always include a 10–15% cushion for surprise problems—especially in older homes or buildings where hidden damage or outdated wiring can appear after demo starts.
+Whatever your budget, always include a 10–15% cushion for surprise problems—a contingency range commonly recommended by construction industry experts—especially in older homes where hidden damage may appear after demo.

 Hidden costs add up quickly.
 Permits, inspections, code upgrades, temporary living situations—each has the potential to throw you off-track if you’re not ready.
 Commercial renovations come with their own challenges too, like environmental compliance upgrades or peak-season planning.